-Let's assume the faucet in the bath was made from Worn material.
-And now, following John's retirement, and his increased stay within his home, its use might be more frequent, and to avoid unfortunate mishaps, it is worth replacing it with one made of more durable material.
+Suppose the faucet in John's bath is made from Worn material.
+And now, following his retirement and the increased homestay, its use might be more frequent.
+So, in order to avoid unfortunate mishaps, it is worth replacing it with one made of more durable material.

-As mentioned, this is just one example, but the guiding principle is pretty straightforward.
-Jhon must create a home environment that will allow him for more frequent and comfortable everyday use because, as mentioned, His time at home is much more frequent now that he is retired.
+Jhon must create a home environment that will allow him for more frequent and comfortable everyday use since, as mentioned, His time at home is much more frequent now that he is retired.

-So to sum it up.
-Better quality and more comfortable home products = better preparation of your home for retirement.
+So, to sum it up.
+Better quality and more comfortable home products = Better home preparation for retirement.